Aydar Lake: Diversions and Reservoirs above the South and North Aral Seas

-History of creation
+Background

 Up to the middle of the last century, the Arnasay lowland remained a dry salt pan most of the year.
 Only in Spring, in the lowlands, would the small, ephemeral Lake Tuzkan glisten briefly, disappearing in the hot weather.

 In the early sixties the Syr Darya was dammed up.
-Simultaneously the Chardara Dam was constructed.
+Simultaneously the Shardara Dam was constructed.
 Floodgates were provided in the dam for flood control, opened as in 1969 during a raging flood.
-Between February 1969 and February 1970 almost 60% of the Syr Darya's average flow (21 km3) was drained from the Chardarya Reservoir into the Arnasay lowland.
+Between February 1969 and February 1970 almost 60% of the Syr Darya's average flow (21 km3) was drained from the Shardara Reservoir into the Arnasay lowland.
 In such a way new lakes were made.
-Since 1969 the Aydar Lake has regularly received the waters of the Syr Darya River when they overflow the capacity of the Chardarya Reservoir.
+Since 1969 the Aydar Lake has regularly received the waters of the Syr Darya River when they overflow the capacity of the Shardara Reservoir.
 This has gradually filled up the natural cavity of Arnasay lowland to create the largest lake of Central Asia excluding its long western border, the Caspian Sea.

-In 2005 the Aydar Lake contained 44.3 cubic kilometers of water.
+In 2005, the Aydar Lake contained 44.3 cubic kilometers of water.
 The lake covers 3000 km2.
 It is nearly 250 km long and up to 15 km wide.
 The mineralization of the water averages 2 grams per liter (2,000 ppm).

+The lake's immediate surroundings are rural and sparsely inhabited.
+As at the year 2010 about 345 families or 1,760 people were living there.

+The region adjacent to the Kyzylkum Desert is of great potential for fishing, yurting and camel-riding tourist activities.

+Species

 Its many fish include the Sazan (Cyprinus carpio), Pike perch (Stizostedion lucioperca), Bream (Abramis brama), Cat-fish (Silurus glanis), Asp (Aspius aspius), Chehon (Pelecus cultratus), Ophidian fish (Channa argus) were introduced to the lake, which nowadays works as a source of industrial fishing.
 The lake system provides between 760 and 2,000 tonnes of fish annually (according to statistical data between 1994 and 2001).

 In addition to fauna common in the Kyzyl Kum, there are many kinds of water birds migrating from the Aral Sea that make their homes around the lake.

-The lake has rural inhabited immediate surrounds.
-As at the year 2010 about 345 families or 1,760 people live there.

-The region with adjoining Kyzylkum Desert is of great potential for fishing, yurting and camel-riding tourist activities.